Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The 257.2 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.
+- The Chiefs are giving up 257.2 passing yards per game this season, the NFL's 21st-ranked pass defense.

-- With 23 passing TDs allowed this year, the Chiefs defense is ranked 16th in the league.
+- At 1.5 passing TDs allowed per game, the Chiefs defense is ranked 16th in the NFL.

 Recent Performances

-- In last week's outing against the Ravens, Burrow had 525 yards while completing 80.4% of his passes, while tossing four touchdowns.
+- In last week's outing against the Ravens, Burrow threw for 525 yards while completing 80.4% of his passes, while tossing four touchdowns.

-- Burrow tacked on two carries for 11 yards, averaging 5.5 yards per carry in the running game.
+- Burrow has 1,030 passing yards (343.3 ypg), completing 75.5% of his passes and tossing seven touchdown passes and zero interceptions over his last three games.

-- Burrow has thrown for 1,030 passing yards over his last three games (343.3 per game) and has a 75.5% completion percentage (77-of-102), throwing seven touchdown passes with zero interceptions.
+- He's also rushed nine times for 39 yards, averaging 13.0 yards per game.

 Burrow's Cincinnati Teammates